New F-150 a fresh driver for shares: Ford’s Jim Farley

 Are investors missing Ford's true investment value?

-Ford’s F-150, the automaker's best-selling truck, is getting some hot upgrades for 2021 which could be a key driver for investors who own the stock which has dropped over 35 percent this year.
+Ford’s F-150, the automaker's best-selling truck, is getting some hot upgrades for 2021 that could be a key driver for investors who own the stock, which has dropped over 35 percent this year.

 Continue Reading Below